A Dynamic Game Framework for Rational and Persistent Robot Deception With an Application to Deceptive Pursuit-Evasion: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eception} is a ubiquitous phenomenon in the biological world \cite{smith2004we}, military \cite{howard1995strategic}, politics and media \cite{cowen2017network}, and cyberspace \cite{al2019dynamic}.
-In particular, deception plays an increasingly significant role in artificial intelligence and robotic systems.
-The recent advances in autonomous vehicles and smart robot technologies have not only allowed them to adapt to the dynamic environment via real-time observations, but also made them easily deceivable.
-The deceiver can intentionally hide or reveal selected information to alter the belief and behavior of the target robots for a higher reward.
-Since deception has various forms and delivery methods, understanding deception in a unified and quantitative framework is an indispensable step toward assessing the outcomes, measuring the impact, and designing strategies.
+\IEEEPARstart{D}{eception} is a ubiquitous phenomenon in biology \cite{smith2004we}, military \cite{howard1995strategic}, politics and media \cite{cowen2017network}, and cyberspace \cite{al2019dynamic}.
+In particular, deception plays an increasingly significant role in cyber-physical systems, including autonomous vehicles and robots driven by artificial intelligence (AI).
+Recent advances in these AI-enabled technologies have not only allowed robots to adapt to the dynamic environment via real-time observations, but also made them deceivable.
+A deceiver can intentionally hide or reveal selected information to alter the beliefs and behaviors of the target robots for a higher reward.
+Since deception has many forms and delivery methods, understanding deception in a unified and quantitative framework is an indispensable step toward assessing the outcomes, measuring the impact, and designing strategies.
 This work aims to design robots that can interact with others efficiently under deceptive environments.

 We identify the following challenges and features of robot deception.
 First, by definition, deception involves at least two participants interacting with each other.
-An intelligent robot should further consider other participants' rationality, predict their potential deceptive behaviors, and adjust its behaviors accordingly to alleviate the negative effect of deception.
+An intelligent robot should further consider other participants' rationality, predict their potential deceptive behaviors, and adjust its actions accordingly to alleviate the negative effect of deception.
 Second, due to the robots' dynamic nature, one-shot deception can exert a subsequent influence.
-Thus, the participating robots need to form long-term objectives to deceive or counter-deceive other robots.
+The participating robots need to form long-term objectives to deceive or counter-deceive other robots.
 The multi-stage interactions also make it possible for the deceiver to apply deception at different stages.
 Third, each robot contains heterogeneous private information, which results in an asymmetric cognition structure; i.e., robots can form different beliefs over the same piece of unknown information.
-Thus, besides the couplings of state dynamics and costs, the multi-agent system further has the cognition coupling; i.e., each robot's behaviors are not only affected by its own belief but also the beliefs of the others.
+Thus, besides the couplings of state dynamics and costs, the multi-agent system further has \textit{cognitive coupling}; i.e., each robot's behaviors are not only affected by its own belief but also the beliefs of the others.